Unification Transparency Index

 Key Findings on Unification as Defined by U.S. Experts

 - Domestic stabilization ranks as the #1 issue for the U.S. with unification, not nuclear weapons (i.e., highest composite score in the entire survey in terms of most acute lack of knowledge/most acute concern for U.S. interests).
 The top four issues for the U.S.: 1) domestic stabilization; 2) nuclear weapons; 3) economic development; 4) cost.

 - The U.S. also assesses China and the ROK both rank domestic stabilization with Korean unification (#1 issue for both) higher than the disposition of nuclear weapons, thereby defining some symmetry in the three countries’ interests.

-- Surprisingly, the U.S. did not rank human rights as one of the top issues—given the recent groundswell of opinion on this issue.
+- Surprisingly, given the recent groundswell of opinion on this issue, the U.S. did not rank human rights as one of the top issues.

 - There appear to be contradictions in China’s position, as defined by U.S. experts, in that China ranks human flight (refugees was their #2 issue) higher than health issues which would presumably impact China as a refugee destination.

 - Japan is the only country that defines nuclear weapons as its #1 issue with unification.

 - Nuclear weapons did not make the top 3 issues for the ROK, which were: 1) domestic stabilization; 2) cost; 3) economic development.

 - According to U.S. views, Russia and Japan both do not rank economic development and infrastructure highly, which may be a worrying sign given the roles both could play in these areas with unification.